Pamela Miles

 What I slowly began to understand is the power of practice.
 Practice improves any skill.
 Maybe you’re not as certain as I am that happiness is a skill, but surely it is apparent that happiness involves skills.
 Skills that can be learned.
 Skills we can get better at.

 Looking from the outside, there is nothing remarkable about my life.
 I come from a middle class American family, had a good education but not Ivy League.
-Yet I’ve taught at Yale medical school; presented at Harvard and the National Institutes of Health; been interviewed by a wide range of media, including CNN, NBC, Allure, and Dr. Oz.
+Yet I’ve taught at Yale medical school; presented at Harvard and the National Institutes of Health; been interviewed by a wide range of media, including Dr. Oz, CNN, NBC, Forbes, The Atlantic, New York Magazine, U.S. News & World Report, and Allure.

-I’ve been blessed to live in New York City and raise two children (Her Highness and His Majesty) and with work I love, helping people be happier and healthier.
+I’ve been blessed to live in New York City and raise two children (Her Highness and His Majesty) and do work I love, helping people be happier and healthier.

 No one holds my happiness hostage.
 Isn’t that something you wish were true for you?
 Let me help you make that wish come true.